rosenpin/i3-agenda/README.md

 The default is 30 minutes

 # Setup

+## Dependencies
+You need to install some python libraries
+Make sure python3 is your default python
+Run `sudo pip3 install python-bidi google-api-python-client google-auth-httplib2 google-auth-oauthlib`

+## Installation
+After installing the dependencies,
 1. Clone the repo to a local directory `cd ~/ && git clone https://gitlab.com/rosenpin/i3-agenda`
 2. You need to create a Google API project and download your OAuth 2.0 credentials json file
 You can create your credentials here [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)